 - Agitation

-- Brief state of euphoria
+- Brief states of euphoria

 - Social withdrawal

-What To Expect at Rehab for Cocaine Addiction
+What To Expect at Cocaine at Rehab

 Cocaine addiction can be successfully treated, and many cocaine addicts recover through inpatient treatment.